eljefeo/dead-horse-eval/README.md

 |
 00101001010001001 : our results from Or'ing, 21129 in decimal
 ```
-And our mask in this case would be the opposite of our Suit Mask used for finding straights, so can use the bitwise NOT (~) of our Suit Maske to get our Number Mask:
+And our mask in this case would be the opposite of our Suit Mask used for finding straights, so can use the bitwise NOT (~) of our Suit Mask to get our Number Mask:
 ```
 Suit Mask = 8191
 00000000000000000001111111111111